 - PhD Student - Cultural

-Darius is currently in his 5th year of pursuing the joint degree of M.P.H. and Ph.D. in the departments of Behavioral and Community Health Sciences and Anthropology.
-His dissertation research investigates the intersection between infrastructural communication technologies, social networks, and the experience of chronic disease within the lives of Syrian refugees in Jordan.
-His research incorporates several interdisciplinary methodologies including social network analysis, agent-based modeling, and ethnographic research.
-His other interests are located within the subjects of human ecology, the body, and STS (science and technology studies).
+Darius is a 7th year doctoral candidate pursuing the joint degree of Ph.D. and M.P.H. in Medical Anthropology and Behavioral & Community Health Sciences, respectively.
+Incorporating interdisciplinary methods, including social network analysis and ethnographic observation, his research investigates the intersection between infrastructural communication technologies, information networks, and the experience of chronic disease within the lives of Syrian refugees in Jordan.
+His other academic interests reside within the subjects of human ecology, economies of surveillance, and science and technology studies.

 Degrees and EducationTufts University - Medford, MA | Sep.
 2006 – May 2010